zoziha/seakeeping/README.md

 Therefore, this package is formed to express and calculate the seakeeping problem of ships.

+Note: Based on the module shake-off feature of the `fpm` program, modules that are not `use` will not participate in the source code compilation, which can relatively improve the compilation efficiency.

 ## Other packages

 Here are other packages that are suitable for marine seakeeping issues: